Aisha11z/Capston-FSND/README.md

 # Aisha's Capston-FSND
-The project models a company that is responsible for creating movies and managing and assigning directors to those movies.
+The project models a system has a library of movies hat is responsible for creating movies and managing and assigning directors to those movies.

 frontend comming soon....